Summary

 Wikipedia

-Born and raised in Crown Heights, Brooklyn, Donalds attended Florida A&M University and earned a Bachelor of Science degree in finance and marketing from Florida State University in 2002.
-Before entering politics, Donalds worked in the finance, insurance, and banking industries.[2]
+Born and raised in Crown Heights, Brooklyn, Donalds attended Florida A&M University before earning a Bachelor of Arts degree in finance and marketing from Florida State University in 2002.
+Prior to entering politics, Donalds worked in the finance, insurance, and banking industries.
+Situated in the conservative or MAGA wing of the Republican Party, Donalds was a member of the Tea Party movement.

 Early life and education